-- · on an actual basis; - on a pro forma basis to reflect the automatic conversion of all of our preferred shares issued and outstanding into 725,668,320 ordinary shares immediately prior to the completion of this offering; and the redesignation of our ordinary shares into 531,662,870 Class A ordinary shares and 405,388,450 Class B ordinary shares immediately prior to the completion of this offering. - on a pro forma as adjusted basis to reflect: (1) the automatic conversion of all of our issued and outstanding preferred shares into ordinary shares immediately prior to the completion of this offering, (2) the redesignation of our ordinary shares into Class A ordinary shares and Class B ordinary shares immediately prior to the completion of this offering, (3) the sale by us in concurrent private placements of 23,571,426 Class A ordinary shares at a price of US\$4.67 per Class A ordinary share, with net proceeds to us of US\$109.1 million, and (4) the issuance and sale by us of 128,696,133 Class A ordinary shares in the form of ADSs in this offering at the initial public offering price of US\$14.00 per ADS, after deducting the underwriting discounts and commissions and net offering expenses.
+- · on an actual basis; - on a pro forma basis to reflect the automatic conversion of all of our preferred shares issued and outstanding into 725,668,320 ordinary shares immediately prior to the completion of this offering; and the redesignation of our ordinary shares into 531,662,870 Class A ordinary shares and 405,388,450 Class B ordinary shares immediately prior to the completion of this offering. - on a pro forma as adjusted basis to reflect: (1) the automatic conversion of all of our issued and outstanding preferred shares into ordinary shares immediately prior to the completion of this offering, (2) the redesignation of our ordinary shares into Class A ordinary shares and Class B ordinary shares immediately prior to the completion of this offering, (3) the sale by us in concurrent private placements of 25,384,612 Class A ordinary shares, which share number has been calculated based on the midpoint of the estimated initial public offering price range shown on the front cover page of this prospectus, with net proceeds to us of US\$109.1 million, and (4) the issuance and sale by us of 128,696,133 Class A ordinary shares in the form of ADSs in this offering at an assumed initial public offering price of US\$13.00 per ADS (the midpoint of the estimated initial public offering price range shown on the front cover page of this prospectus), after deducting the underwriting discounts and commissions and estimated offering expenses payable by us.